Château de Pau: The Kings of Navarre

 During the Renaissance, the installation of the court of Navarre in 1512 significantly altered the appearance of the castle.
 Originally a fortress, it now became a pleasure residence.
-Henri d'Albret resided there with his wife Marguerite d'Angoulême, sister of François I, best known as Marguerite de Navarre, author of The Heptaméron.
+Henry II of Navarre resided there with his wife Marguerite d'Angoulême, sister of Francis I, best known as Marguerite de Navarre, author of The Heptaméron.
 They marked the place with their initials, still present on the walls and ceilings, and great care was taken to maintain and reproduce the initials even over the subsequent restorations.

-Henri IV
+Henry IV

 But their grandson gave the castle the fame it has today: not by any architectural endeavor, nor even by his own will.
-The future Henri IV was born in it on December 13, 1553, and the story did the rest.
-The fame of the king, baby boy cradled in a turtle shell preserved by Béarn through the vicissitudes of revolutions, gives the castle, which did not see him grow up or die, a particular taste, and the right to claim the honor due those who give birth to supermen.
-But the real recognition of the king is posthumous, and the castle that he was born in was soon forgotten, except to unite Navarre and Bearn with the kingdom of France (for which Louis XIII signed the treaty in 1620).
+The future Henry IV was born in it on December 13, 1553, and the story did the rest.
+The fame of the King, baby boy cradled in a turtle shell preserved by Béarn through the vicissitudes of revolutions, gives the castle, which did not see him grow up or die, a particular taste, and the right to claim the honor due those who give birth to supermen.
+But the real recognition of the King is posthumous, and the castle that he was born in was soon forgotten, except to unite Navarre and Béarn with the Kingdom of France (for which Louis XIII signed the treaty in 1620).

 The restoration

 Louis-Philippe, who would combine the ideals of the Revolution and those of the monarchy, had the idea of restoring the castle of the man who reconciled Catholic and Protestant into a royal residence.

 The castle was a gilded prison in 1848 for the emir Abd El-Kader, conquered by France in Algeria.
-In order that this castle should retain its character, Henricians placed there many neo-Renaissance and neo-Gothic objects, and a collection of tapestries (16th - 19th century), to recall the halcyon days of the good King.
+In order that this castle should retain its character, Henricians placed there many neo-Renaissance and neo-Gothic objects, and a collection of tapestries (16th - 19th century), to recall the halcyon days of the good king.
 Louis-Philippe, in exile in England, could never stay at this place which was visited by Napoleon III.
 It is the Renaissance portal through which one enters and which bears the initials of the royal couple of Navarre, founder of the modern castle.